tmobile/DevEdge-IoTDevKit-ZephyrRTOS/boards/arm/tmo_dev_edge/doc/index.rst

 .. _tmo_dev_edge:

-EFM32tmo_dev_edge
+EFM32 tmo_dev_edge
 #####################

 Overview
 ********

-The EFM32tmo_dev_edge is based on the EFM32 Pearl Gecko Starter Kit (EFM32PG-STK3402A) which contains an MCU from the EFM32PG family built on an ARM® Cortex®-M4F processor with excellent low power capabilities.
+The EFM32 tmo_dev_edge is based on the EFM32 Pearl Gecko Starter Kit (EFM32PG-STK3402A) which contains an MCU from the EFM32PG family built on an ARM® Cortex®-M4F processor with excellent low power capabilities.